aangush/enzyme_engine/README.md

 **Co-occurrence analysis**

 - Enzyme Engine displays the top 10 functional modules found sorted by frequency with at least 4 members.
 - For our 200-hit PETase search, the most frequent module consists of a transporter & permease, dihydroorotase, and efflux pump.
 Interestingly, dihydroorotase is often found associated with PET degredation pathway machinery.
+Whether or not dihydroorotase is associated with PET degredation remains unknown.

 ---